Data Model

 Figure 1: Basic relationships among the basic units of the data model.

-- The Surveillance Activity metadata must describe the methodology.
+- The Surveillance Activity contains a description of the methodology.

 - The Field Visit could be defined annually to categorize reports by year.